 - Apply wax polish to the upper, starting from the bottom of the boot and working your way up.

 - Work the polish in with circular motions before buffing out any excess with a soft brush for the desired finish.

 Use boot trees to store your newly polished pair of boots to preserve their ‘just new’ look.

 HOW TO STORE YOUR KNEE-HIGH BOOTS

 To ensure you get the most from your favourite pair of boots it’s important to understand how to care for your boots when they’re off your feet too.

-Boot trees or shapers are an absolutely essential purchase for your long boots, our very own boot trees are made with extra lightweight materials and include a central support bracket that expands to provide the ideal tension for your boots.
+Boot trees or shapers are an absolutely essential purchase for your long boots.
 Not only will this help to preserve your boot’s ‘just like new’ look, but they will maintain their original shape, eliminating any creases and will help your boots to dry naturally after wear.

 If you’re retiring your long boots to your wardrobe once the warmer seasons resume, boot trees and shapers will ensure your boots are ready to store safely for months at a time and they’ll be poised to pull out and slip on in cold weather snaps.

 Giving your leather boots a regular clean with a dry cloth will help to prevent the build-up of dirt, use a soft horsehair brush for more stubborn build-ups.